AugurProject/augur.js-docs/source/version2/includes/_transactionAPI.md

 This transaction will fail if:

 * `p._orderId` or `p._amountFillerWants` is `undefined`.
+* The Order's [Know-Your-Customer Token](#know-your-customer-token) is specified but is not an ERC20 token address, or the KYC token is an ERC20 token address but its balance for the Filler is not greater than 0.
 * `msg.sender` of this transaction is the [Creator](#order-creator) of `p._orderId`.

 #### **Parameters:**